 Handles are longer for longer rods which are better for casting long distances.

-Handles are shorter for rods where casting long distances is not required, like bass or other freshwater lake or stream fishing.
+Handles are shorter for rods were casting long distances is not required, like bass or other freshwater lake or stream fishing.

 The Reel Seat

 The reel sits in the seat.
-Makes sense, right?
+That makes sense, right?
 This is typically a plastic or metal area where the reel is attached to the rod securely with spinning collars that lock the reel down.
 Checking the tightness of these collars before you begin fishing is recommended!
 Reels are expensive!